-A record of all academic honesty offenses will be kept in the offices of the Chief Academic Officer and the Director of Student Services.
+A record of all academic honesty offenses will be kept in the offices of the Chief Academic Officer and the Program Director.

 KEY TERMS

 Cheating: An act of dishonesty, deceit, distortion of the truth, or improper use of another person's effort to obtain an advantage.